 - your use of the home

-- what other ties such as employment, business, economic you have with the community.
+- what other ties (for example: employment, business, economic) you have with the surrounding community.

-- It is the main home of the principal settlor of the trust, or the principal settlor does not have a main home.
+- it is the main home of the principal settlor of the trust that is being sold.